 Makers Night sees Ruddington become an artisan / craft trail for one night.

-It is a wonderful opportunity to experience what local Makers have to offer across 3 great venues, The Frame Breakers, The Cottage Hotel and The White Horse Inn.
+It is a wonderful opportunity to experience what local Makers have to offer across a range of venues.

 Stall & venue guide